HeimannSensor/ESP32_ApplicationShield/README.md

 - via WIFI you can stream thermal images in our GUI
 - via the serial monitor you can observe the sensor data as text output

-Both modes contain in the same code and you can activate one or both by activate the matching define
+Both modes contain in the same code and you can activate one or both by activating the matching define

 Serial mode
 -------------------------------------------